Major plans for £15m 100-bedroom hotel on Scarborough's former North Bay swimming pool site revealed

 It also added that the masterplan includes the potential for a multi-storey car park on the former Atlantis site.

-Scarborough Council's cabinet will decide whether to approve the plans at a meeting on Tuesday July 26.
+Scarborough Council's cabinet will decide whether to approve the land sale at a meeting on Tuesday July 26.
 The development of the site is subject to planning permission.